-In Year 2 and your final year you will focus on international management, critical thinking and international strategic enquiry, including such issues as how decisions are made in culturally diverse organisations, how resources are allocated to ensure success, and the challenges of long-term economic and environmental sustainability.
+In Year 2 and your final year you will focus on international management, critical thinking and international business strategy, including such issues as how decisions are made in culturally diverse organisations, how resources are allocated to ensure success, and the challenges of long-term economic and environmental sustainability.
+In Year 2 you will also take a module to enhance your employability skills as you progress through your course in support of graduate employment opportunities.

 The course culminates in the International Business Consultancy project.
-You will be able to consolidate and enrich your understanding of international business practice and incorporate an internationally based business project undertaken during the inter-semester gap.
+You will be able to consolidate and enrich your understanding of international business practice and incorporate an internationally based business project undertaken in semester 2.
 The project will take place either at one of our international partners or, for students who are unable to go abroad, in an international but UK-based setting.

-: the cost of this field trip is not included in your course tuition fee, and a separate fee will apply.
-Please email email@example.com
+Please note: the cost of this field trip is not included in your course tuition fee, and a separate fee will apply.
+Please email firstname.lastname@example.org for more information.

 As our courses are reviewed regularly as part of our quality assurance framework, the modules you choose from may differ from those shown here.